ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

   - printf() function that writes your exact input, right back at us.

   What we know (or should know):
-  - %s print out strings, %i print out int AND MOST IMPORTANT %x print out hexadecimal.
+  - printf() in combination with format specifiers can print out variables from the stack.
+I.e. %s print out strings, %i print out int AND MOST IMPORTANT %x print out hexadecimal.
-  - printf can print out all the data in our stack by requesting it, using a bunch of format specifiers (i.e %s, %c, %f etc.)(dont know what this consept is called)
+  - By using a bunch of format specifiers, we will be able to print out all the variables stored in the stack (i.e %s, %c, %f etc.)

   And THIS IS GOOD, because:
-  - If we, instead of sending a "API token" as it requests, we send a string constisting of many %x, we will then make the process that runs on the server, **to print out whatever is stored in the stack**, which is in this case our flag. (use hiphens in between because our variable ```user_buf``` is a char pointer and not a string)
+  - If we, instead of sending a "API token" as it requests, we send a string containing our format specifiers, we will then make the process that runs on the server, **to print out whatever is stored in the stack**, which is in this case our flag. (use hiphens in between because our variable ```user_buf``` is a char pointer and not a string)

   Our input: